-- When you attend a live networking event, you will feel naked if you don’t have business cards.
+- When you attend a live networking event on how to establish trademarks in Georgia, you will feel naked if you don’t have business cards.
 You know that feeling when you have left your cell phone at home?
 You will have that feeling.
 Everyone else will be swapping business cards.
 You will be tearing off little pieces of paper and scribbling down your info.
 Don’t.
 Bring your business card instead.

 - They’re easy to carry.
 Keep them with you, in your car and in your wallet.
 You never know where you will meet someone.
 It could be in a line at a coffee shop or the deli.
 Have it ready to go.

 - You are a professional!
 Don’t be that person that is fumbling around looking for a piece of paper to write down your contact info.

 - They provide basic info.
 They hopefully provide your contact info – name, phone number, email address and LinkedIn URL.
 More on that in a bit.